DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 > Since then, Victor has been rapidly attempting to enhance his magical abilities, either to somehow repurpose the faulty *teleportation circle* to restore Stella’s soul or to become powerful enough to cast the high-level _etherealness_ spell in Khazan’s spellbook.
 >
 > However, both Victor, Stella, and Erasmus have recently realized that they are running out of time.
 The Border Ethereal is full of other wandering spirits, many of whom are far less friendly than Stella herself, and Erasmus can’t keep her safe forever.
 Worse still, Stella’s spirit appears to slowly be fading, drawn further and further away by the pull of the Ethereal Plane with each passing day.
 If her soul isn’t returned to her body soon, Stella may lose herself—forever.

 # I1.
-Burgomaster’s Mansion
-<span class="citation"><em>This scene takes place in Chapter 5: Area N3t.</em></span>

-The players can learn of Stella’s tragic fate by speaking to [[Non-Player Characters#Victor Vallakovich|Victor Vallakovich]] in <span class="citation">N3t.
-Victor's Workroom (p.
-109)</span> in the Burgomaster’s mansion in Vallaki.
-This can occur in one of the following ways:

-***Quest for the Tome.*** If you have placed the *Tome of Strahd* in the attic of the Burgomaster’s mansion and the players, upon seeing it on Victor’s desk, express an interest in obtaining it, Victor agrees to allow them to take it only if they first assist him with a particular task.

-***Ghost Busters.*** If the players speak with Victor about the ghost haunting the mansion after receiving Baron Vallakovich’s mission to exorcise it, Victor glances at the *spirit mirror* in his workroom and protests, “Them?
-Really?
-But they’re strangers!”
-(He is responding to the soul of Stella Wachter, who is silently communicating with him from the mirror.)

-> [!abstract]+ **Erasmus’s Plea**
->
+Erasmus' Plea
-> If the players haven’t received this quest by the end of their third day in Vallaki, but they *have* completed **_Arc F: The Missing Vistana_**, the party is awoken in the night by the sound of a window slamming open and the feel of a cold draft filling the room.
+On the first night after the players reach 5th level, the party is awoken in the night by the sound of a window slamming open and the feel of a cold draft filling the room.
 Closer inspection reveals that one of the windows has flown open, seemingly of its own accord.
 (The window was opened by the **poltergeist** of Erasmus van Richten.)

->
-> The players can notice that the panes of the windows looking into the room have frosted over, and that their breath now mists in the chill air.
+The players can notice that the panes of the windows looking into the room have frosted over, and that their breath now mists in the chill air.
 Shortly afterward, several items in the room begin levitating into the air, and the shutters to the room’s windows begin rattling.
 As they do, an invisible finger begins inscribing a message in the frost on one of the windows: *Help Victor.* After a moment, it then adds—almost hesitantly—*Please.*

->
-> If the players ask for the spirit’s name, it writes its name in the frost: *Erasmus.* If the players agree to carry out his request, the items then fall to the ground and the shutters stop rattling, the frost slowly evaporating.
+If the players ask for the spirit’s name, it writes its name in the frost: *Erasmus.* If the players agree to carry out his request, the items then fall to the ground and the shutters stop rattling, the frost slowly evaporating.
 Erasmus’s spirit then departs.

->
-> While Erasmus’s spirit is present, a player who succeeds on a DC 10 Wisdom (Insight or Perception) check senses a ghostly presence within the room—a presence that shines with innocence and a sense of fierce determination.
+While Erasmus’s spirit is present, a player who succeeds on a DC 10 Wisdom (Insight or Perception) check senses a ghostly presence within the room—a presence that shines with innocence and a sense of fierce determination.

->
-> The players can learn from Urwin Martikov, Danika Dorakova, Father Lucian Petrovich, or Lady Fiona Wachter that “Victor” is the name of Baron Vallakovich’s teenage son.
+The players can learn from Urwin Martikov, Danika Dorakova, Father Lucian Petrovich, or Lady Fiona Wachter that “Victor” is the name of Baron Vallakovich’s teenage son.

-Victor then sighs, runs a hand through his greasy hair, and reluctantly informs the players that his “friends” thinks that they’re trustworthy, and that they’ll help solve the ghost problem if the players assist them with a particular task.
+# I2.
+Burgomaster’s Mansion
+<span class="citation"><em>This scene takes place in Chapter 5: Area N3t.</em></span>

-***Erasmus’s Plea.*** If the players received **Erasmus’s Plea** (see above) and ask to speak with Victor, Baron Vallakovich allows them to do so with a successful DC 12 Charisma (Persuasion or Deception) check, or automatically if they sufficiently flatter him or if Lady Wachter has already seized power.
-If the players describe Erasmus's visitation to Victor, he glances at the *spirit mirror* in his workroom and says, sounding hurt, “I thought I told you I had this under control!”
+If the players received [[#I1.
+Erasmus' Plea]] and ask to speak with Victor, Baron Vallakovich allows them to do so with a successful DC 12 Charisma (Persuasion or Deception) check, or automatically if they sufficiently flatter him or if Lady Wachter has already seized power.

+If the players describe Erasmus's visitation to Victor, Victor glances at the *spirit mirror* in his workroom and says, sounding hurt, “I thought I told you I had this under control!”

 A moment later, Victor's face softens, and he reluctantly tells the players that “Stella” and "Erasmus" have decided that he needs help, and that they might not be entirely wrong.
 He then asks the players if they would be willing to assist him “Stella,” and "Erasmus"—the spirit that they encountered—with a particular task.
 ### What Victor Knows
-No matter the case, if the players express an interest in assisting him, [[Non-Player Characters#Victor Vallakovich|Victor]] first introduces them to Stella’s spirit through her reflection in the *spirit mirror.* Stella greets them with a shy wave, but cannot be heard.
+If the players express an interest in assisting him, [[Non-Player Characters#Victor Vallakovich|Victor]] first introduces them to Stella’s spirit through her reflection in the *spirit mirror.* Stella greets them with a shy wave, but cannot be heard.
 (Victor explains that her soul is trapped in the Ethereal Plane, and though the mirror reflects shapes from the other plane, it does not transmit sound.)
 ![[Stella Wachter.png]]
 Victor then shares the following information:

 * Three months ago, Victor and his friend, Stella Wachter, heard that the Devil Strahd had returned to the land and agreed that escape was imperative.
-Using knowledge that Victor had gleaned from a old spellbook, they began construction of a *teleportation circle* that would allow them to free themselves from the valley.
+Using knowledge that Victor had gleaned from an old spellbook, they began construction of a *teleportation circle* that would allow them to free themselves from the valley.
 * Ten weeks ago, they’d finally finished a prototype circle.
 After two experiments involving undead rabbits that Victor animated using bones purchased from Szoldar and Yevgeni, Stella insisted on volunteering as a live, human trial.
 However, the test went horribly wrong—the circle failed to teleport Stella’s body anywhere, and the backlash exposed her soul to the Ethereal Plane.
 * During the brief moments that her spirit was within the Ethereal Plane, Stella was attacked by a dark shadow, whose claws severed her soul from her body.
 She would have died had Erasmus not spirited her away to safety.
 * After two weeks of worrying that he had accidentally somehow destroyed his friend’s mind, Victor learned that one of his parents’ servants had seen the ghost of a young woman reflected in a mirror in his mother’s parlor.
 Victor learned that the mirror was a *spirit mirror* that reflected both the Material and Ethereal Planes.
 Using it, he was able to see and communicate with Stella’s wandering spirit—first through gestures and crude lip-reading, and eventually through handsigns learned from a book in his father’s library.